boldtbanan/boldtbanan.github.io/_drafts/telling-stories.markdown

 **As a [user role] I can [activity] so that [business value].**

 That's a powerful structure.
 It puts focus on your users and what they are trying to accomplish by using the feature you want to build.
 It narrows focus to a manageable piece of work that should be (relatively) easy to complete.

-And it's just the tip of the iceburg.
+And it gives you a simple foundation on which to build your spec.

+But if that's all you're using them for, you're missing the forest for the trees.

 ##Choose your own adventure

+When you build software, you don't have a blueprint to follow.
+Sure, you have *parts* of a blueprint: how do you create a database table over here, a standard file uploader over there.
+But the end result, the exact combination of business rules and UX that you are pulling out of thin air, has never existed before in the history of the world!

+So if you're building something that never existed, how do you get there?

+If you follow waterfall methods, you spend a lot of time up front writing a spec.
+Then you start building, things start going wrong, the spec becomes useless but everyone tries to follow it, and the project flounders.

+With agile methods, you get someone to be the voice of your users/customers.
+That person (the Product Owner or whatever you call him) is the spec.
+User stories are a tool for controlling the flow of work from his head to the dev teams so you end up with something that solves the right problem at the right time.

+##Rapid prototyping

+The flow control aspect

+> If I were given one hour to save the planet, I would spend 59 minutes defining the problem and 1 minute resolving it. *~ Albert Einstein*

-Writing user stories is a bit like writing a Choose Your Own Adventure novel
+Building software is a lot like writing a **Choose Your own Adventure** novel.
+You come up with

 [Magic school bus "take chances, make mistakes" quote]